— A Timely Look at Transactions as They Happen

 Last: Dan Szymborski2012 ZiPS Projections - Texas Rangers

-Last: Misirlou is bad, he's nationwide2012 ZiPS Projections - Cleveland Indians
+Last: The fate of Misirlou depends on this kiss2012 ZiPS Projections - Cleveland Indians

 Last: DevinM2012 ZiPS Projections - Atlanta Braves